REUTERS - Interior Minister Prince Nayef bin Abdul-Aziz is one of the most powerful players in leading oil exporter Saudi Arabia.

 But he went on to win plaudits from Western governments for his action to crush al Qaeda cells inside the kingdom after the group launched a violent campaign there in 2003.

 * In June he admonished the religious police to treat people with respect, a move described by an official at the interior ministry as showing that Nayef can be flexible.

 “He had gained their confidence by praising them much first, and then asked for change.
-If he criticized the religious police from the start they would not listen to him,” the official said.
+If he criticised the religious police from the start they would not listen to him,” he said.